 The Student Government of Cerro Coso (SGCC), is the official student organization, with membership open to all students.
 The SGCC, through its governing body the Student Senate, promotes the Student Activities Program at Cerro Coso.
 A system of self-government has been established by which the students, through democratic action, formulate and execute policies and programs and prepare the student body's financial budget..

 Cerro Coso Community College students can purchase a Coyote Card sticker each semester at the time of registration.
-These funds, in turn, support the Student Activities Program which benefits the college and contributes to the welfare of all students.
-Possession of a Coyote Card may qualify an individual to serve as a club representative or a student Senator, to hold office, to join college student organizations, and to receive student discounts at various merchants in the community.
+The Coyote Card sticker is placed on each students identification card.
+These funds support the Student Activities Program which benefits the college and contributes to the welfare of all students.
+Possession of a Coyote Card sticker may qualify an individual to serve as a club representative or a student Senator, to hold office, to join college student organizations, and to receive student discounts at various merchants in the community.
 Members are also entitled to reduced or free admission to various on-campus and off-campus events sponsored by the SGCC.